farnoosh-jvd/GenerativeChatBot/README.md

 <pre>
 -i --input_dir: dataset path
 -m --mode: either 'train' or 'test'
--n --model_name: any autoregressive model from huggingface like gpt2 -c --ckpt_dir: the directory for saving checkpoints
+-n --model_name: any autoregressive model from huggingface like gpt2, Llama -c --ckpt_dir: the directory for saving the checkpoints
 </pre>

 ## train